ScholaWrite: A Dataset of End-to-End Scholarly Writing Process: ScholaWrite Dataset

 \subsection{Overview}

 The final \textsc{ScholaWrite} dataset contains 61,504 keystroke-based writing actions collected across five Overleaf projects, each of which culminated in an arXiv preprint authored by graduate researchers.
-Every action is annotated with a cognitive writing intention drawn from the 15-category taxonomy described in Section~\ref{sec:annotation-interface}.
+Every action is annotated with a cognitive writing intention drawn from the 15-category taxonomy.
 Table~\ref{tab:data-stat} summarizes key statistics across projects.
 In total, the dataset captures over 62K text edits, encompassing more than 118K words added or deleted across multi-month writing trajectories.
-Each project contains thousands of temporally ordered keystrokes, providing a detailed chronicle of the writing process at the sentence, paragraph, and document levels.
+Each project contains thousands of temporally ordered keystrokes, providing a detailed chronicle of the writing process at the sentence, paragraph, and document levels (See Fig \ref{fig:writing-detailed-proj4}) for one of projects).